 The blood test or RAST (radioallergosorbent) test measures the levels of the allergy antibody IgE to a specific allergen in your blood.
 If you are allergic to a substance, the IgE levels against that substance are usually high.
 The blood test may be used if you have existing skin problems like eczema, if you're on medications that are long-acting or you cannot stop taking, if you have a history of anaphylaxis, or if you prefer not to have a skin test.
 A drawback of the blood test is that it may take several days to get the results.
 Also, other conditions are associated with elevated IgE levels (such as HIV, skin diseases, and parasitic diseases), so the results are not always accurate and need to be compared to your allergy symptoms and medical history.

 To find out whether you have an allergy, if your allergist is not certain after testing your skin or blood, you may need a challenge test.
 These tests are usually done only for food or drug allergies.
 There are two types of challenge test: open and blinded.
 In an open challenge, you gradually swallow increasing amounts of a suspected allergen while you are monitored for allergy symptoms.
 In a blinded challenge, you swallow a very small amount of the suspected allergen (such as milk or antibiotic), usually in a capsule.
-Real capsules may are alternated with placebo capsules.
+Real capsules may be alternated with placebo capsules.
 That way, your health care provider and you do not know what you are taking.
 This helps eliminate any uncertainty.

 Due to the risk of a severe allergic reaction like anaphylaxis, challenge tests are done in a clinical setting and are only performed when absolutely necessary.